-If System and compressed memory causes high disk usage on your computer, look no further.
-In this article, we’ll show you, well, more than a couple of ways to resolve it.
+If System and compressed memory cause high disk usage on your computer, look no further.
+In this article, we’ll show you, well, more than a couple of ways to solve this problem.

 Solution 1 – Check for memory leaks

 We usually start our articles with easier solutions, but not this time.
 The first thing you should do is make sure there are no memory leaks in your system that might cause System and Compressed Memory high disk usage.

 Since this can be a complicated and lengthy process, we’ll save some space for this article.